 All this is why this bias is simply an unrealizable fantasy this side of heaven or the millennial reign of Christ.

-These are different side of the same coin.
+These are different sides of the same coin.
 Pessimism overestimates the likelihood of negative outcomes while optimism overestimates the likelihood of positive ones.
 There are indeed benefits to being positive, but it needs to be tempered with realism.
-Ironically, the more rational decisions we make, the more we will have to be positive about.
+Ironically, the more rational decisions we make, the more we will have to be positive about!

 Pessimism and its cousin cynicism are defense mechanisms against disappointment.
 The tragedy of pessimism is that, even when something good happens, a pessimist will feel negatively about it anyway.